eodas/EOSpy/README.md

 ﻿# EOSpy AI-IoT :: Internet of Things Drools-jBPM Arduino Tron

 Executive Order Corp - Arduino Tron - Arduino ESP8266 MQTT Telemetry Transport Machine-to-Machine(M2M)/Internet of Things(IoT)
-Arduino Tron :: EOSPY-Executive Order Sensor Processor sYstem - Arduino Tron MQTT AI-IoT Client using EOSpy AI-IoT Drools-jBPM
+Arduino Tron :: EOSPY-Executive Order Sensor Processor System - Arduino Tron MQTT AI-IoT Client using EOSpy AI-IoT Drools-jBPM

 The power of the IoT (Internet of Things) device increases greatly when business process (jBPM) can use them to provide information about our real-world as well as execute IoT (devices) as part of our business process.
 The jBPM-BPMN modular allow us to define